inductiva/inductiva/docs-sources/how-it-works/machines/computational_resources/mpicluster_class.md

 is configured automatically to run your simulations in a distributed manner across the machines.

-To instantiate an `MPICluster` object the following parameters can be configured:
+## Instantiating an `MPICluster` object
+The following parameters can be configured:
 - the `machine_type` defines the type of CPU used for each machine.
 This parameter follows the naming convention set by
 [Google Cloud](https://cloud.google.com/compute/docs/machine-types),